congatudo/congatudo-add-on/README.md

     <p align="center"><h2>Free your vacuum from the cloud</h2></p>
 </div>

-Valetudo aims to be a vendor-agnostic abstraction and cloud replacement for vacuum robots.
+Valetudo Conga fork community add on aims to be an easy way to install valetudo conga fork in a home assistant server, being a vendor-agnostic abstraction and cloud replacement for vacuum robots inluding Cecotec Conga robots.

-The main goal of Valetudo is to disable all cloud connectivity and instead provide controls via a **mobile-friendly webinterface** as well as **MQTT** connectivity which also supports **Home Assistant Autodiscovery**.

-For more information, check out the [Valetudo Newcomer Guide Early 2021 Edition](https://valetudo.cloud/pages/general/newcomer_guide_early_2021.html) as well as the docs in general at [https://valetudo.cloud](https://valetudo.cloud)
+For more information, check out the [repository](https://github.com/adrigzr/Valetudo)

 ### Installation